eclufsc/ophidian/README.md

 * [DEF](https://gitlab.com/eclufsc/eda/DEF)
 * [LEF](https://gitlab.com/eclufsc/eda/LEF)

-Although some of this dependencies like Cmake and Boost are realy well supported on any operational system, the others can be a hassle to have on your system.
+Although some of these dependencies like Cmake and Boost are realy well supported on any operational system, others can be a hassle to have on your system.
 So you can try [building them yourself!](#build-dependencies)

 ## Build Dependencies:
-First, make shure you have all dependencies dependencies:
+First, make sure you have all dependencies dependencies:

 ### Dependencies Dependencies:
 * [zlib](https://www.zlib.net/)
 * [Bison](https://www.gnu.org/software/bison/)
 * [Flex](https://www.gnu.org/software/flex/)

-Second, if you are going to use the graphical user interface, make shure you have all gui's dependencies:
+Second, if you are going to use the graphical user interface, make sure you have all gui's dependencies:

 ### GUI Dependencies:
 * [SFML](https://www.sfml-dev.org/) (>= 2.0)